 # The $250K Marketing Team for a $10K/mo Retainer

-Building a real in-house marketing team costs more than most business owners expect.
-A marketing director runs $90,000–$130,000 in salary.
-A paid media specialist adds another $65,000–$85,000.
-A CRM administrator, a content writer, a graphic designer — by the time you've assembled a team that can actually execute across channels, you're looking at $250,000–$350,000 in annual payroll before you've spent a dollar on ads, tools, or benefits.
-For a business doing $2M–$4M in revenue, that's not a marketing budget.
+Building a real in-house marketing team?
+It costs more than most business owners think.
+A marketing director?
+That's $90,000-$130,000 in salary.
+A paid media specialist?
+Another $65,000-$85,000.
+Add a CRM administrator, a content writer, a graphic designer — suddenly, you've got a team that can actually execute across channels, but you're also looking at $250,000-$350,000 in annual payroll.
+And that's before a single dollar on ads, tools, or benefits.
+For a business doing $2M-$4M in revenue, that's not a marketing budget.
 That's a bet-the-company decision.

-This is the core math behind Marketing as a Service — and why it's become the default operating model for serious $1M–$5M businesses that want to grow without betting the company on a hiring spree.
+This is the core math behind Marketing as a Service.
+It's why MaaS has become the go-to operating model for serious $1M-$5M businesses.
+They want to grow, but not by betting the farm on a hiring spree.

-Marketing as a Service (MaaS) is exactly what it sounds like: you subscribe to a full marketing function rather than building one.
-Instead of hiring, managing, and retaining a team of specialists, you engage an agency that provides those specialists on a fractional basis — a paid media strategist who works across multiple accounts, a CRM architect who's built dozens of systems, a creative team that's produced hundreds of campaigns.
+Marketing as a Service (MaaS) is simple: you subscribe to a full marketing function instead of building one.
+Forget hiring, managing, and retaining a team of specialists.
+You bring in an agency that provides those specialists on a fractional basis.
+Think a paid media strategist who works across multiple accounts.
+A CRM architect who's built dozens of systems.
+A creative team that's produced hundreds of campaigns.

-The MaaS model has grown significantly over the past five years.
-The global marketing outsourcing market was valued at approximately $22 billion in 2022 and is projected to grow at 14% annually through 2028 (Grand View Research).
-The growth is driven almost entirely by SMBs — businesses that have figured out that the economics of building in-house don't work at their scale.
+The MaaS model has exploded over the past five years.
+The global marketing outsourcing market?
+Valued at roughly $22 billion in 2022.
+It's projected to grow 14% annually through 2028 (Grand View Research).
+This growth is almost entirely driven by SMBs.
+These businesses have figured out the economics of building in-house just don't work at their scale.

-Let's put actual numbers on this.
+Let's talk numbers.
 Here's what a functional in-house marketing team costs versus a full-service agency retainer:

 | Role | In-House Annual Cost | Agency Equivalent |